Links on Android Authority may earn us a commission. Learn more.

 First, a chart!
 Here’s a look at those prices, from OnePlus to OnePlus 9 Pro:

-That isn’t necessarily a criticism; the OnePlus flagship platform has added more and more features, performance, camera tech, and included IP rating and industry-leading wireless charging in the 8 Pro and now the 9 Pro series.
+The higher prices aren’t necessarily bad; the OnePlus flagship platform has added more and more features, performance, camera tech, and industry-leading wireless charging to its latest flagships.
 Accordingly, it hasn’t been shy about adding to the price.

 However, catering to the growing divide between the company’s original and modern mission statements has resulted in an increasingly convolutely product lineup.
 In 2019, my colleague (and habitual OnePlus upgrader) C. Scott Brown tried to untangle exactly what OnePlus was doing with its increasing number of models and pricing strategy.
-The OnePlus series again muddies the waters given the value of the 8T, 9 series, and the region-specific OnePlus 9R.
+The OnePlus series again muddied the waters given the value of the 8T, 9 series, and the region-specific OnePlus 9R.
+The same now applies to the OnePlus 10 Pro.

 What do you make of the steady increase in OnePlus prices?
 Is it justified, or do you long for a return to the good old days?
-Let us know in the comments and be sure to check out some of our other OnePlus content below.
+Let us know in the comments, and check out some of our other OnePlus content below.